sergioarmgpl/operating-systems-usac-course/README.md

 - Small Projects to contribute with your CNCF Project
 - Add Tutorials, Workshops or sample codes for students

+# Goals
+- Promote the participation of students in the CNCF World
+- Promote students around the world to particate in a Google Summer of Code
+- Create a place for R&D promoved by students and universities

 # Table of Contents
 1. [ Syllabus ](content/syllabus.md)
 2. Contents